 The Student Legal Services Office is available to inform you about your legal options free of charge.
 In cases involving criminal charges, the office will review the charges, the sentencing scheme and tell you what you should expect from the investigation, trial and sentencing.
 Student Legal Services can represent you in civil proceedings (restraining and no contact orders) as long as the perpetrator is not another NC State student.
-If the perpetrator is another NC State student, the office will refer you to other university resources.
-Student Legal Services also maintains a referral list of local attorneys.
+If the perpetrator is another NC State student, the office will refer you to other university and off campus resources.